cristianoliveira/pono/README.md

 ### Commands

-- `link`: Create symbolic links for the specified packages.
+- `enable`: Create symbolic links for the defined ponos.
-- `unlink`: Remove symbolic links for the specified packages.
+- `disable`: Remove symbolic links for the defined ponos.
+- `toggle`: Toggle a given ponoa and verify.
-- `status`: Check the status of symbolic links.
+- `status`: Check the status the define ponos.
-- `list`: Display all available packages from the TOML configuration.
+- `list`: Display all available ponos from the TOML configuration.

 ### Options